phoenixr-codes/cpp.html/README.md

 HTML files.
 This technique is merely a proof of concept and meant as a joke and should not be used seriously; template engines exist for a reason.

-Just like most template engine, this mechanism is not limited to HTML and can be used for any kind of file (I heard it's quite good for C and C++).
+Just like most template engines, this mechanism is not limited to HTML and can be used for any kind of file (I heard it's quite good for C and C++ ＼⁠(⁠°⁠o⁠°⁠)⁠／).

 ## Basic Usage